papirosko/mm2-lag/README.md

 # Clusters configuration
-All configuration should be stored in a file `clusters.conf`
+All configuration should be stored in a file `clusters.yaml`

 Check `cluster-demo.yaml`.
 It contains 2 main sections.
 * `clusters` - describe each cluster.
 You should set cluster alias as a name of the property of `clusters` object.